MSc Computer Science

 This specialisation stretches from basic visualisation and graphics to modern research in the field.
 Visualisation is mainly about making large and complex data understandable with the help of graphics, but has applications in computer games and other virtual environments.

-The programme also consist of 30 ECTS credits (one term) of elective courses which you can choose from a wide range of courses within computer science, to specialise further in your field of interest or broaden to new areas within computer science.
+The programme also consists of 30 ECTS credits (one semester) of elective courses which you can choose from a wide range of courses within computer science, to specialise further in your field of interest or broaden to new areas within computer science.
 The programme ends with the master’s degree project, which involves participating in advanced research or design projects in an academic or industrial environment, in Sweden or abroad.

 This is a two year programme (120 ECTS credits) given in English.
 Graduates are awarded the degree of Master of Science.
-The programme is given mainly KTH Campus in Stockholm by the School of Electrical Engineering and Computer Science (at KTH).
+The programme is given mainly on the KTH Campus in Stockholm by the School of Electrical Engineering and Computer Science (at KTH).

 The master's programme in Computer Science focuses on the acquisition of skills necessary for a career at the frontline of modern software technology.
 Graduates have found work at companies such as Google (USA, Switzerland), Spotify, Oracle, Ericsson, Dice and Accenture.

 The programme also prepares students for a career in research or continued studies towards a doctoral degree.
 Former students have continued their studies on doctoral level in among other Sweden, US, Germany, Russia.